FIRST-Tech-Challenge/FtcRobotController/README.md

  * added some log statements for thread life cycle.
  * moved gamepad reset logic inside of initActiveOpMode() for robustness
  * changes made to mitigate risk of race conditions on public methods.
- * changes to try and flag when WiFi Direct name contains non-printable characters.
+ * changes to try and flag when Wi-Fi Direct name contains non-printable characters.
  * fix to correct race condition between .run() and .close() in ReadWriteRunnableStandard.
  * updated FTDI driver
  * made ReadWriteRunnableStanard interface public.